Lance Leipold: 2022 season

 The Jayhawks won their first two games to start the 2022 season 2–0 for the first time since 2011.
 With a win over West Virginia on September 10, the Jayhawks had their first conference opening victory since they defeated Iowa State in 2009.
 The following week after defeating Houston, the Jayhawks began the season with a 3–0 record, which is their best start since the 2009 season.
 In the poll released on September 18, the Jayhawks received votes to be ranked for the first time since the 2009 season.
 Two weeks later after a 5–0 start, the Jayhawks entered the poll at 19, their first time being ranked since 2009.
 The Jayhawks would lose 3 straight games and fall out the polls afterwards.
 They ended their losing streak with a bowl eligibility clinching 6th win over Oklahoma State.
 The win over Oklahoma State was the Jayhawks first win over an AP poll ranked team since 2010 and their first ever win over a team ranked in the College Football Playoff poll since its inception in 2014.

+2023 season

+In 2023, Kansas began the season 4–0, their second consecutive season starting 4–0.
+It was the first time they started 4–0 back-to-back seasons since they did it 3 consecutive seasons from 1913 to 1915.
+Four weeks later, the Jayhawks defeated Oklahoma.
+The win over Oklahoma accomplished several feats: the first home win for Kansas over a top 10 ranked team since 1984, the first win over Oklahoma since 1997, and first win over a top 10 opponent since the 2008 Orange Bowl.
+The victory also made Kansas bowl eligible for the 2nd consecutive season for only the 2nd time in program history.
+The Jayhawks lost 31-27 to rival Kansas State in what was the first time in nearly 30 years that both teams were ranked in the Sunflower Showdown.
+Kansas fell to 7-4 and out of the rankings.
+The Jayhawks defeated UNLV in the 2023 Guaranteed Rate Bowl to put their final record at 9-4.
+The Jayhawks won their first bowl game since 2008 and finished ranked in the AP and Coaches Polls for the first time since 2007.
+The Jayhawks also won 5 conference games, their most conference wins since 2007.